13rac1/fastmath/README.md

 > "I can make things very fast if they don’t have to be correct." — Russ Cox

-* Designed for use with Tiny Go.
+* Designed for use with TinyGo or Web Assembly.
 * Based on FastLED's lib8tion

 ## Functions